top of page

 In most cases, yes—we’ll help shepherd you through the approvals so you’re not wrestling with forms and floor plans on your own.
 Here’s how it typically works:

-We identify what’s required Based on your scope (cosmetic vs. structural, residential vs. commercial), we’ll advise whether you’re likely to need planning permission, building permits, or HOA/condo approvals.
+Based on your scope (cosmetic vs. structural, residential vs. commercial), we’ll advise whether you’re likely to need planning permission, building permits, or HOA/condo approvals.

-We coordinate with the right professionals For anything that requires stamped drawings or formal submissions, we work closely with your architect, engineer, and contractor to ensure the design package is ready for review.
+For anything that requires stamped drawings or formal submissions, we work closely with your architect, engineer, and contractor to ensure the design package is ready for review.

-We assist with documentation & submissions We help prepare the design information, drawings, and specifications needed for planning, building control, or HOA/board approval, and support you and your professional team through the process.
+We help prepare the design information, drawings, and specifications needed for planning, building control, or HOA/board approval, and support you and your professional team through the process.

-You stay informed, we manage the details We’ll keep you updated on timelines, comments from the authorities or board, and any adjustments needed to keep the project compliant.
+We’ll keep you updated on timelines, comments from the authorities or board, and any adjustments needed to keep the project compliant.

 Because regulations vary by area, we’ll always confirm at the start of your project exactly which approvals apply and who will formally submit them—but you won’t be navigating that maze alone.